ConnectNowUK/docs/docs/chat/user-guide/README.md

 To leave the conversation, open the [sidebar](#sidebar) on the right side by pressing the "i" icon in the top-right of the navbar.
 Then, on the sidebar home, scroll to the bottom and choose "Leave chat".

 When you leave a conversation, you will still be able to later rejoin by [rejoining a conversation you were previously a part of](#rejoining-a-conversation-you-were-previously-a-part-of).
+Regardless of whether or not you rejoin, other members of the chat will be able to see that you were a previous participant.

 ## Messaging